viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 ![Builder Tab](../img/fragments/builder_tab.png)

-Instead, your Raw JSON will have the fragment in it.
+Instead, your Raw JSON will reference the fragment in it.

 ![Raw JSON](../img/fragments/raw_json.png)